jaw977/-soa-demo-listing/README.md

 Listings are stored in a PostgreSQL database.
 The app has its own DB instance and does not share data with other apps.  `node model.js --sync` can be used to create the database tables.
 (A real world listing service would use a specialized search platform such as Solr or Elastic Search.)

-Use `npm start` to start the service.
+Use `node service.js` to start the service.
 The app can be directly deployed to Heroku, however it is not tied to Heroku in any way.

-http://senecajs.org and https://github.com/jaw977/soa-demo-service are used to route incoming messages to handler functions, and send messages to other services.
+https://github.com/jaw977/soa-demo-service-amqp is used to route incoming messages to handler functions, and send messages to other services.

 ### Messages